D.C. extends permits for scooter, dockless bike operators through June

 DDOT said it will formally add the “lock-to” requirement that went into effect on Oct.
 1 to the terms and conditions for the 2022 permit.
 The new law that went into effect last month mandates that all scooters and dockless bikes be locked to racks or poles.

+Dominick Tribone, Lyft’s general manager for the Washington area, said the permit extension "is a welcome step in the ongoing evolution of the scooter program, which will allow time for everyone to adapt to recent changes like the lock-to requirement.”

-Operators are also required to verify with post-ride pictures that scooters and bikes are adequately parked.
-Companies must review pictures within 24 hours and send notifications about unsatisfactory parking to riders either through the app or via email, according to instructions from the city.
+Users are also required to verify with post-ride pictures that scooters and bikes are adequately parked.
+Companies must review pictures within 24 hours and send notifications about unsatisfactory parking to riders either through the apps or via email, according to instructions from the city.

 The city allows more than 10,000 scooters and 2,500 bikes among all providers.
 It is unclear whether the city will allow companies to deploy more devices in 2022.